+Jastrow e lement

+name ${f datatype}$ values ${f defaults}$ $\operatorname{description}$

+name text (required) Unique name for this Jastrow function

+type text One-body (required) Define a one-body function

+function text Bspline (required) BSpline Jastrow

+text pade2 Pade form

+text

+source text name (required) Name of attribute of classical particle set

+print text yes / no yes Jastrow factor printed in external file?

+elements

+Correlation

+Contents

+(None)

-$\mathrm{ement}$ datatype values defaults description text (required) Unique name for this Jastrow function text One-body (required) Define a one-body function $\operatorname{text}$ Bspline (required) BSpline Jastrow text pade2 Pade form $\operatorname{text}$ ••• $\operatorname{text}$ name (required) Name of attribute of classical particle set $\operatorname{text}$ yes / no yes Jastrow factor printed in external file?
-Correlation (None) text text text text text text text text text text text One-body text Bspline text pade2 text text name text yes / no datatype values defaults text (required) text One-body (required) text Bspline (required) text pade2 text text name (required) text yes / no yes Correlation where I runs over all of the ions in the calculation, i runs over the electrons and $u{ab}$ describes the functional form of the correlation between them.
-Many different forms of $u{ab}$ are implemented in QMCPACK.
+To be more concrete, the one-body Jastrow factors used to describe correlations between electrons and ions take the form below where I runs over all of the ions in the calculation, i runs over the electrons and u{ab} describes the functional form of the correlation between them.
+Many different forms of u{ab} are implemented in QMCPACK.
 We will detail two of the most common ones below.

-To be more concrete, the one-body Jastrow factors used to describe correlations between electrons and ions take the form below